U.S. Female Ownership of Businesses Is Increasing

 The Credit Suisse report indicated that part of the problem is parents perpetuating and imposing societal gender stereotypes.
 The New York Times points to a stalling of the women’s movement in the mid-90’s.
 Regardless of the why or the how, it’s important for men, women, world leaders and business leaders to realize that while women have made great strides in the workplace, the journey is not yet complete.

-Proud to Be One of the Garden State’s Woman-Owned Advertising Agencies
+We are Proud to Be One of the NJ’s Largest Woman-Owned Advertising Agencies

-From brand building and management to comprehensive multi-media campaigns to fine-tuning, analysis and advice, MPA is able and eager to help your business achieve its advertising goals and exceed customer expectations.
+MPA is able and eager to help your business achieve its advertising goals and exceed customer expectations for brand building and management using comprehensive multi-media campaigns.
 Though we’re certified by New Jersey and the Women’s Business Enterprise National Council (WBENC) as a woman-owned adverting agency, our extensive resources and capabilities have helped us provide award-winning service to a global customer base.
 Contact us today at 732-214-9600 to get started.